Jonathan Rodríguez (footballer, born 1993): Santos Laguna

 On 10 June 2016, he signed for Mexican club Santos Laguna on a permanent deal.
 Rodríguez made his competitive debut for the club on 18 July 2016, playing the entirety of a 1-1 draw with Tigres.
 He scored his first goal for the club a week and a half later, converting a penalty in the 19th minute of a 1-1 draw with FC Juárez in the Copa MX.
 The 2017–18 season was Rodríguez's most prolific with the club, as he scored 16 goals across all competitions.

+Cruz Azul

+On 19 December 2018, Rodríguez completed a permanent move to Cruz Azul.

 Al-Nassr

 On 11 January 2022, Rodríguez joined Saudi Arabia club Al-Nassr.

 América

 On 20 June 2022, Rodríguez returned to Mexico and joined Club América on a permanent transfer.

+Portland Timbers

+On 20 March 2024, Rodríguez signed with Major League Soccer side Portland Timbers on a deal keeping him at the club until at least 2026.

 International career

 Rodríguez scored his first international goal for Uruguay in a 3–0 victory over Oman on 13 October 2014.